Vichy France: French North Africa

-After Darlan's assassination, Henri Giraud became his de facto successor in French Africa with Allied support.
+After Darlan's assassination, Giraud became his de facto successor in French Africa with Allied support.
 That occurred through a series of consultations between Giraud and de Gaulle.
 The latter wanted to pursue a political position in France and agreed to have Giraud as commander-in-chief, who was more qualified militarily.
 Later, the Americans sent Jean Monnet to counsel Giraud and to press him to repeal the Vichy laws.
 After difficult negotiations, Giraud agreed to suppress the racist laws and to liberate Vichy prisoners from the southern Algerian concentration camps.
 The Cremieux decree, which granted French citizenship to Jews in Algeria and had been repealed by Vichy, was immediately restored by Gaulle.

 Giraud took part in the Casablanca Conference, with Roosevelt, Churchill, and de Gaulle in January 1943.
 The Allies discussed their general strategy for the war and recognized joint leadership of North Africa by Giraud and de Gaulle.
 Giraud and de Gaulle then became co-presidents of the French Committee of National Liberation, which unified the Free French Forces and territories controlled by them and had been founded in late 1943.
 Democratic rule for the European population was restored in French Algeria, and the Communists and Jews liberated from the concentration camps.

 In late April 1945 Pierre Gazagne, secretary of the general government headed by Yves Chataigneau, took advantage of his absence to exile anti-imperialist leader Messali Hadj and arrest the leaders of his Algerian People's Party (PPA).
 On the day of the Liberation of France, the GPRF would harshly repress a rebellion in Algeria during the Sétif massacre of 8 May 1945, which has been characterised by some historians as the "real beginning of the Algerian War".

 Collaboration with Nazi Germany

 23 January 1943: German-Vichy French meeting in Marseille.
 SS-Sturmbannführer Bernhard Griese, Marcel Lemoine (regional préfet), Rolf Mühler (Commander of Marseille Sicherheitspolizei); laughing: René Bousquet (General Secretary of the French National Police created in 1941), creator of the GMRs; behind: Louis Darquier de Pellepoix (Commissioner for Jewish Affairs).

-Vichy is often described as a German puppet state, although it has also been argued it had an agenda of its own.
-Such historians as Norman Davies (Europe at War 1939–1945: No Simple Victory) claim that it is incorrect to call the Vichy regime a puppet state: according to Davies, it was "formed by French politicians and by French choices."
-Richard Vinen says that the conclusion of the research by Robert Paxton is that Vichy was not a German puppet state, "but rather an autonomous government, doing things partly in parallel with German actions, but which it's not required to do."
+Vichy is often described as a German puppet state, although it has been argued it had its own agenda.
+Historians such as Norman Davies claim it is incorrect to call the regime a puppet state: according to Davies, it was "formed by French politicians and by French choices."
+Research by Robert Paxton indicated that Vichy was not a puppet state, "but rather an autonomous government, doing things partly in parallel with German actions, but which it's not required to do."
 As summarized by Sarah Fishman, "historiography of the Vichy regime has shown that Vichy was neither a 'puppet' regime whose policies were imposed by Germany, nor a caretaker regime, nor was it monolithic."